-- 3 Click OK. - 4 In Toolspace, on the Survey tab, expand the Survey 1 equipment database.
-Right-click the Survey 1 equipment definition.
+- 3 Click OK. - 4 In Toolspace, on the Survey tab, right-click the Survey 1 equipment definition.
 Click Make Current.

-In Toolspace, the current equipment database name and definition name are displayed in bold text.
+In Toolspace, the current equipment database name is displayed in bold text.

 Create a figure prefix database

 - 1 In Toolspace, on the Survey tab, right-click the Figure Prefix Databases collection.
 Click New. - 2 In the New Figure Prefix Database dialog box, enter Survey 1 for the new figure prefix database and click OK.